mozilla/DeepSpeech/README.rst

 To install and use the **latest stable version**, please see the `DeepSpeech install guide <http://deepspeech.readthedocs.io/?badge=latest>`_  available at `deepspeech.readthedocs.io <http://deepspeech.readthedocs.io/?badge=latest>`_.

-To install the current release:
+To install the current stable release:

 .. code-block:: bash